Lemez/lemez.github.io/_posts/music/2015-10-21-weinstein.md

 layout: music
 year: 2005
 title: "What We Did To Weinstein"
-description: "A new play by Ryan Craig"
+description: "A play about occupation and the mind"
 image: "Dash-Weinstein 0131.jpg"
 category: "music"
 area: theatre